Reiki

+Reiki is used as an illustrative example of pseudoscience in scholarly texts and academic journal articles.
+The marketing of reiki has been described as "fraudulent misrepresentation", and itself as a "nonsensical method", with a recommendation that the American government agency NCCIH should stop funding reiki research because it "has no substantiated health value and lacks a scientifically plausible rationale".

-Clinical research does not show reiki to be effective as a treatment for any medical condition, including cancer, diabetic neuropathy, anxiety or depression; therefore it should not replace conventional medical treatment.
+Clinical research does not show reiki to be effective as a treatment for any medical condition, including cancer, diabetic neuropathy, anxiety or depression.
 There is no proof of the effectiveness of reiki therapy compared to placebo.
 Studies reporting positive effects have had methodological flaws.